screenshotone/rubysdk/README.md

             geolocation_longitude(2.294677).
             geolocation_accuracy(50)

-# Verify all the parameters are valid
+# Verify all the parameters are valid (we will validate the parameters that should be
+# numeric, booleans or that accept only certain values)
 options.valid?
 => true
 ```